In the previous post (Latent Dirichlet Allocation), I’ve described the LDA process and how it can be applied on documents.

 Lets start with the LDA Probabilistic Graph Model.

 Where W is the sampled word from document, Z is the topic assigned by Document (d), θ is the Dirichlet distribution of d, α and β are the input of Dirichlets.
-More info about hyperparameters can be found here.
+More info about hyperparameters can be found this link.

 So the only known variables are α, β, and w.
 All others (z, θ, and φ) are unknown.
 So based on the LDA graph we have: